 It is recommended that you periodically pump off rain and snow melt in excess of 1 inch from your cover with a pool cover pump.
 About an inch or so of water will help to protect the cover from wind damage, but excess water weight will stress the seams of a solid pool cover and create a potentially unsafe situation.

-The Rule 1800 and Water Wizard are great cover pump options for keeping up with rain and snow melt.
+The Water Wizard is a great cover pump option for keeping up with rain and snow melt.
 This is important because puddled water attracts worms, and worms attract birds, who can poke small holes in your pool cover with their sharp beaks and claws.

 If you do find that you have small holes that need to be patched, we offer a winter cover patch kit that contains two 8×10 inch adhesive-backed patches.